Who We Are

 Executive Director:

 Genny Albert is a late-blooming artist with a head for math and love of community.
 For two decades, Genny was an executive in the pension fund advisory business with a continual commitment to charitable work.
-More excited about the missions of nonprofits and making communities beautiful on the inside, in 2011, she dramatically altered course.
+More excited about the missions of nonprofits and making communities beautiful on the inside, she dramatically altered course.

 In 2012, she founded an organizational health consultation business focused on building non-profits from tiny to college-sized.
 Thereafter, in response to community need, Genny started a one-woman operation of artistic expression involving interior design, personal/sous chef, gardening, sewing, animal and property care.
 Through this time, she traveled across the North American continent, meeting, making and learning from new friends at each stop.